Main content start

 B.A.
 Political Science, Universidad de los Andes - Colombia, 2016

-Christian Robles-Baez is a PhD Candidate in History at Stanford University, where he is studying the transformation of coffee from a luxury item to a staple commodity in the early nineteenth century.
-His research centers on Brazilian coffee production and its consumption in the United States.
-His doctoral dissertation, tentatively titled “The Making of an Improbable Global Market: Coffee (1808-1850)”, explores how coffee emerged as one of the world’s most valuable commodity markets despite the pervasive risks and adversities of its early years.
-Robles-Baez’s interdisciplinary research aims at bridging fields such as Business History, History of Capitalism, Environmental History, Transnational History, and Latin American Studies.
-His dissertation has received financial support from the King Center for Global Development, the Stanford Institute for Economic Research Policy, and the Stanford Center for Latin American Studies.
+Christian Robles-Baez is a PhD Candidate in History at Stanford University, where he studies the emergence and consolidation of the global coffee trade in the early nineteenth century.
+His research focuses on Brazilian coffee production and its consumption in the United States.
+His dissertation, tentatively titled "The Making of an Improbable Global Market: Coffee (1808–1850)", examines how coffee became one of the world’s most valuable commodities despite the pervasive risks and uncertainties of its formative years.
+Robles-Baez’s work bridges Business History, the History of Capitalism, Environmental History, Transnational History, and Latin American Studies.

 Robles-Baez’s published works include the book Política Social Para la Equidad en Colombia (Social Policy for Equality in Colombia), co-authored with Miguel Urrutia and published by the School of Economics at Universidad de los Andes in 2021; and the forthcoming article “The Political Economy of Commodity Cartel Formation: The Case of Coffee, 1930-1940”, co-authored with M. Bucheli and L.F.
 Medina, which has been accepted for publication in the Journal of Economic History.